Fire

 Spencer Fire Department’s Fire Chief is Michael Lanning.
 Chief Lanning began his career with Spencer Fire Department in 2012 as a part-time Engineer.
 Chief Lanning rose through the ranks to Captain, and then was promoted to Assistant Chief in 2020 and Chief in 2021.

-Chief Lanning holds numerous certifications from NC OSFM and NC OEMS including Firefighter II, Emergency Medical Technician, Driver Operator (ED, Pumps and Aerials), Fire Officer II, Level I Qualified Instructor, Hazardous Materials Technician, Chemistry of Hazardous Materials, numerous Hazardous Materials Specialist certifications, Technical Rescuer, and Chief 101.
+Chief Lanning holds numerous certifications from NC OSFM and NC OEMS, including Firefighter II, Emergency Medical Technician, Driver Operator (ED, Pumps, and Aerials), Fire Officer II, Level II Instructor, Hazardous Materials Technician, Chemistry of Hazardous Materials, numerous Hazardous Materials Specialist certifications, Technical Rescuer, and Chief 101.
 Chief Lanning also holds several certifications from the National Fire Academy and the US Emergency Management Institute, including the full complement of NIMS, Leadership, and Supervisory courses.
 Chief Lanning further demonstrated his commitment to bettering himself and his community by being awarded his Advanced Firefighter Certification by the North Carolina State Firefighters Association.
+In 2022, the UNC School of Government selected him as a Leading for Results LGFCU Fellow.
+He is also a graduate of the UNCC Fire and Rescue Management Institute.

 Chief Lanning served the City of Salisbury and the City of Kannapolis prior to his full-time position with the Town of Spencer.
-He also serves as the Deputy Fire Chief for Scotch Irish Fire Department where he has been a member since 2011.
-He received multiple awards and accolades while serving in his previous roles from Rookie of the Year to Officer of the Year.
-He is a member in good standing with the North Carolina State Firefighters Association, the North Carolina Association of Fire Chiefs, and the International Association of Firefighters.
+He also currently serves as the Deputy Fire Chief for the Scotch Irish Fire Department, where he has been a member since 2011.
+He received multiple awards and accolades in his previous roles, from Rookie of the Year to Officer of the Year.
+He is a member in good standing with the North Carolina State Firefighters Association, the North Carolina Association of Fire Chiefs, and the International Association of Fire Chiefs.

 Doug Lewis